 The original series actually kicked off with the Raffles Cup, followed by the Queen Elizabeth II Cup before culminating with the crown jewel - the time-honoured Singapore Gold Cup.
 It was only after racing moved to Kranji that the series was switched to the Kranji Mile, a race first introduced in 2000, as the opening Leg, followed by the Raffles Cup and the Singapore Gold Cup.

-After 18 years, the Singapore Triple Crown series has interestingly gone full circle in 2018 to return to its original version, but is still meant for three-year-olds and above and run during the same September-November period.
+After 18 years, the Singapore Triple Crown Series interestingly went full circle last year, but is still meant for three-year-olds and above and run during the same September-November period.

-The $1 million Group 1 Raffles Cup is now shortened from 1,800 metres to the mile and run at the end of September, followed by the $1 million Group 1 Queen Elizabeth II Cup over 1,800 metres in October, with both races run at weight-for-age.
-The anchor race and final Leg still remains the $1.35 million Group 1 Dester Singapore Gold Cup, the only handicap race of the three, and which was dropped from 2,200 metres to 2,000 metres.
+The $800,000 million Group 1 Raffles Cup has been shortened from 1800m to 1600m and is run at the end of September, followed by the $800,000 Group 1 Queen Elizabeth II Cup, which is now dropped from 2000m to 1800m and run in October.
+The anchor race and final Leg still remains the $1 million Group 1 Dester Singapore Gold Cup, the only handicap race of the three, and which was dropped from 2,200 metres to 2,000 metres.

 As an added incentive, the winner of any two Legs is entitled to a bonus prize of $50,000 while the winner of all three Legs wins a bonus prize of $300,000.

 Regardless of format, no horse has managed to win all three Legs in a calendar year, with the closest being Smart Bet who won all three races, but over a span of two years, when the former Mohd Yusof-trained champion landed the Kranji Mile in 2001 before winning the Raffles Cup and the Singapore Gold Cup a year later.